hrallil/secret-sharing/README.md

-# secret-sharing
+# What is this?
-Will contain the code used to the final assignment for the cryptography course at ITU.
-Assignment 12: secret sharing
+This is a repository used for the final assignment for the course: Cryptography at the IT university of copenhagen.
+The functionality of this repository contains a fully functioning secret sharing python class, which can create a secret based on a polynomial and return shares which can then recreate the polynomail, and the secret.